CodeYourFuture/syllabus/docs/node/week-3/lesson.md

 By the end of this lesson trainees should be able to:

-- Process an PUT request using Express and Node to update data in memory
+- Process a PUT request using Express and Node to update data in memory
 - Upload their node app to the internet so it can be accessed anywhere using Heroku

 ---